Engee documentation

 Configuring the block includes setting the following parameters:

-• Specifying the subcarrier spacing Subcarrier spacing (kHz): 15 kHz or 30 kHz for FR1, 60 kHz or 120 kHz for FR2.
+• Setting the distance between subcarriers Subcarrier spacing (kHz): 15 kHz or 30 kHz for FR1, 60 kHz or `120 kHz' for FR2.

 Ports

-The detected PSS (NID2) sequence in the received signal.
+The detected PSS sequence (NID2) in the received signal.

 matrix

-Frequency shifted signal returned as a complex matrix.
+A frequency-shifted signal returned as a complex matrix.

 Output